 Mergers and Acquisitions

-IBM began a major acquisition to charge up its cloud computing capabilities in agreeing to buy Red Hat for about $34 billion, one of the biggest software acquisitions in history.
-The deal would bring Red Hat's open source software to IBM's cloud efforts; Red Hat would become a distinct unit in IBM's hybrid cloud division.
-The deal was expected to close in 2019.
+IBM in 2019 acquired Red Hat for $34 billion, one of the biggest software acquisitions in history.
+The deal brings Red Hat's open source software to IBM's cloud efforts.
+Red Hat became a unit in IBM and reports as part of the Cloud and Cognitive Software segment.
+The deal was proposed in 2018 and closed in 2019.

 In 2018 IBM acquired Armanta, a provider of aggregation and analytics software to financial services firms.
 The acquisition allows IBM to customers further integrate their risk management practices with other front or back office functions.

 In another 2018 deal, IBM bought Oniqua Holdings, a provider of maintenance, repair, and operations (MRO) services for the mining, oil and gas, transportation, utilities, manufacturing, and other asset-intensive industries.
 With the Oniqua products, IBM can offer MRO services that connect with data to help users forecast equipment failures, optimize spare parts, and reduce unplanned downtime.

 In 1914 National Cash Register's star salesman, Thomas Watson, left to rescue the flagging Computing-Tabulating-Recording (C-T-R) Company, the pioneer in US punch card processing that had been incorporated in 1911.
 Watson aggressively marketed C-T-R's tabulators, supplying them to the US government during WWI and tripling company revenues to almost $15 million by 1920.
 The company became International Business Machines (IBM) in 1924 and soon dominated the global market for tabulators, time clocks, and electric typewriters.
 It was the US's largest office machine maker by 1940.